Big East Coast storm to brush D.C. area with snow Friday into early Saturday

 Storm impact

-On Capital Weather Gang’s winter storm impact scale, this storm rates near the intersection of a Category 1 “nuisance” and Category 2 “disruptive” event for the immediate area, mainly due to the potential for slick roads for the Friday evening commute into the nighttime hours.
-While some snow will fall during the day on Friday, it probably won’t have major effects on school and government operations given the limited accumulation potential then.
+On Capital Weather Gang’s winter storm impact scale, this storm rates near the intersection of a Category 1 “nuisance” and Category 2 “disruptive” event for the immediate area, mainly because of the potential for slick roads for the Friday evening commute into the nighttime hours.
+While some snow will fall during the day Friday, it probably won’t have major effects on school and government operations given the limited accumulation potential then.

 Cold, windy conditions in the storm’s wake mean any snow that falls Friday night and that is not cleared could make for slick conditions even into Saturday.
-High temperatures Saturday are only forecast to reach the mid-20s with winds gusting to 40 mph.
+High temperatures Saturday are only forecast to reach the mid-20s, with winds gusting to 40 mph.

-Closer to the bay, this will rate more as Category 2 given a longer duration, heavier snowfall.
+Closer to the bay, this will rate more as Category 2 given a heavier, longer-duration snowfall.

-Toward the Delmarva, it may rate as a Category 3 “significant” storm with impacts continuing through much of the day Saturday when travel could be difficult with wind-driven snow lasting into the afternoon.
-Right along the coast, a period of blizzard conditions cannot even be ruled out Saturday morning with extremely hazardous travel conditions, possibly entering Category 4 territory.
+Toward the Delmarva, it may rate as a Category 3 “significant” storm with impacts continuing through much of the day Saturday, when travel could be difficult, with wind-driven snow lasting into the afternoon.
+Right along the coast, a period of blizzard conditions cannot even be ruled out Saturday morning, with extremely hazardous travel conditions, possibly entering Category 4 territory.

-Wes Junker contributed to this article.
+Wes Junker contributed to this report.